- Clinical Trial Solutions

 Plus why regulatory agencies are encouraging them

 Adaptive trials enable continual modification to the trial design based on interim data.
 This means that with adaptive trials, you have the opportunity to make changes to your trial, while it is still ongoing.
-Which in turn can allow you to explore options and treatments that you would otherwise be unable to which can lead to improvements to your trial, based on data as it becomes
+Which in turn can allow you to explore options and treatments that you would otherwise be unable to which can lead to improvements to your trial, based on data as it becomes available.

 Interim sample size reassessment ensures sufficient power, more patients receive the superior treatment or transition directly from one trial phase to another.
-Combined this reduces the
+Combined this reduces the sue of resources and time or improve the likelihood of success of the trial.
+Overall this expedites the time it takes a new drug to start helping patients.

 Statistical analysis plans for adaptive clinical trials should cover interim analyses and Sample Size Re-estimation plans.